ozzi7/DHT-Crawler/README.md

 # DHT-Crawler
-Crawls the DHT, continuously maps infohashes to IPs
+Crawls the DHT, continuously maps infohashes to IP addresses